 Growing Multi-Headed Tulip Flowers

 Multi-flowering tulips are cultivated much like other tulips.
 They bloom around May and should be planted in fall before the first frost.
-These tulips are hardy in United States Department of agriculture zones 3 to 8, so they rarely need lifting unless you live in the Arctic tundra.
+These tulips are hardy in USDA zones 3 to 8, so they rarely need lifting unless you live in the Arctic tundra.

 Prepare a good soil in the appointed bed by deeply tilling and mixing in some compost.
 Avoid sowing in low, potentially boggy areas of the garden.
-Plant bulbs 6 to 8 inches deep, 6 inches apart and incorporate some bone meal into the planting hole at installation.
+Plant bulbs 6 to 8 inches (15-20 cm.) deep, 6 inches (15 cm.) apart and incorporate some bone meal into the planting hole at installation.